wehs7661/ensemble_md/docs/simulations.rst

       The Monte Carlo method for swapping simulations.
 Available options include :code:`same-state`/:code:`same_state`, :code:`metropolis`, and :code:`metropolis-eq`/:code:`metropolis_eq`.
       For more details, please refer to :ref:`doc_acceptance`.
   - :code:`w_combine`: (Optional, Default: :code:`None`)
-      The type of weights to be combined across multiple replicas in a weight-updating EEXE simulation.
+      The type of weights to be combined across multiple replicas in a weight-updating REXEE simulation.
 The following options are available:

         - :code:`None`: No weight combination.
         - :code:`final`: Combine the final weights.